tustin2121/James_Somerton_Transcripts/_videos/F5ab1X2CFq8.md

 ## Part One: Always Watching

-> "In the land of the bline, a one-eyed man is king" - Proverb
+> "In the land of the blind, a one-eyed man is king" - Proverb

 <compare>
 <james {% include timecode %}>